mrkkrp/markkarpov.art/essay/real-realism.md

 rather than simply admiring its properties.
 New art is in intentions, and that's something a computer will not have for a while.

-The idea that intentions behind art matter is not new.
+The idea that the intentions behind art matter is not new.
 In fact, a big part of art of the last century did have interesting intentions behind it.
 The new twist is that intentions now become more important and even necessary.
 In other words, *there cannot be a work of art without a good reason behind it*.
-If so, a work of art can no longer be simply a physical object of art, it becomes a combination of a physical object and the artist's intention behind it.
+Under this view, a work of art can no longer be simply a physical object of art, it becomes a combination of a physical object and the artist's intention behind it.

 What can be said of the relationship between the two components of such a composite artwork—the object and the intention?
 Assuming that we follow the